Find Affordable College Courses

 Read More…

 A rank of #2 on this year’s list means University of Massachusetts - Lowell is a great place for physical sciences students working on their master’s degree.
-Located in the large suburb of Lowell, UMass Lowell is a public school with a fairly large student population.
+Located in the large suburb of Lowell, UMass Lowell is a public college with a fairly large student population.

 Women make up 27% of the physical sciences majors at the school.